-The nominations for the election of all directors by the stockholders will be submitted in writing to the Board of Directors through the Corporate Secretary in accordance with the provisions of the Amended By-laws and were forwarded to the Corporate Governance Committee.
-In its meeting scheduled on May 13, 2025, the Corporate Governance Committee shall pre-screen the qualifications of the nominees and prepare a final list of nominees eligible for election.
-No other nominations will be entertained after the final list of candidates is prepared.
+The nominations for the election of all directors by the stockholders were submitted in writing to the Board of Directors through the Corporate Secretary in accordance with the provisions of the Amended By-laws and were forwarded to the Corporate Governance Committee.
+In its meeting held on May 13, 2025, the Corporate Governance Committee pre-screened the qualifications of the nominees and prepared a final list of nominees eligible for election.
+No other nominations were entertained after the final list of candidates was prepared.

-Under Section 2, Article III of the Company's Amended By-laws, (i) any stockholder having at least five hundred (500) shares registered in his name may be elected director, and (ii) a person engaged in any business which competes with or is antagonistic to that of the Company as defined in Section 2,
+Under Section 2, Article III of the Company's Amended By-laws, (i) any stockholder having at least five hundred (500) shares registered in his name may be elected director, and (ii) a person engaged in any business which competes with or is antagonistic to that of the Company as defined in Section 2, Article III of the Company's Amended By-laws is not qualified or eligible for nomination or election to the Board of Directors.